joezuntz/cosmosis-doc/reference/standard_library/consistency.rst

 If you specify inconsistent parameters (e.g. omega values that do not add up to 1) then an error status is returned.

+You can set an option to also calculate the Hubble parameter from the CosmoMC theta parameter, and vice versa.
+This is off by default as it's a little slow.
+It matches the CosmoMC version to about 0.2%, which is enough for testing the effects of changing prior but not for precision comparison of the value itself.

 The following relations are used:

 omega_m = ommh2/h/h